 Vicente Guerrero Program outside of Oaxaca de Juarez, Oaxaca

-In 2013, Friends of Pimpollo was proud to begin its fifth year of support of educational initiatives in Vicente Guerrero, a largely indigenous transitional community that encircles the Oaxaca municipal landfill.
+In 2015, Friends of Pimpollo was proud to begin its seventh year of support of educational initiatives in Vicente Guerrero, a largely indigenous transitional community that encircles the Oaxaca municipal landfill.
 Most Vicente Guerrero families have little means of support.
 Resources are scarce, as many families turn to the landfill as a source of income.
-The Vicente Guerrero Program proudly supports 560 students in 14 preschool, primary and secondary schools in the area.
+The Vicente Guerrero Program proudly supports 740 students in 14 preschool, primary and secondary schools in the area.

 The program also supports hundreds of children and community members at the local community center.
 The Vicente Guerrero community center offers a variety of services for children, including reading programs, a bookmobile, computer classes, early education classes, and a summer program to promote learning and community development.
 The center also provides community members access to adult education classes.
 Over 100 adults participate in adult education classes every year to receive their equivalent of elementary, middle and high school certificates.
 Adults involved in this program who have children of their own realize the benefits of education and keeping their kids in school.